-Currently, longevity clinic services are predominantly accessible to affluent individuals, posing a significant obstacle to scaling up the healthspan extension at a lower cost.
-While AI holds promise for potentially reducing diagnostic costs and even intervention expenses, immediate solutions must be explored.
+Currently, longevity clinic services are predominantly restricted to more affluent individuals given their costs and the fact that their service are not recognized by existing reimbursement mechanisms, posing a significant obstacle to scaling up the healthspan extension at a lower cost.
+While AI holds promise for potentially reducing diagnostic costs and even intervention expenses, additional solutions must be explored.